Rajpratik71/Mininet-wiki/FAQ.md

 Make sure you have carefully followed the necessary steps.
 If things are still not working for you, you will want to make sure that:

-Your X11 server on your client machine (e.g. your laptop) is installed correctly and is actually running You are connecting using X11 forwarding (e.g. `ssh -X` on OS X/Linux or enabling X11 forwarding in a Windows ssh client like PuTTY or SecureCRT.)
+1. Your **X11 server** on your client machine (e.g. your laptop) is installed correctly and is actually running
+2. You are connecting via `ssh` using **X11 forwarding** (e.g. `ssh -X` on OS X/Linux or enabling X11 forwarding in a Windows `ssh` client like PuTTY or SecureCRT.)

-You don't have any options in your client `.ssh/config` which interfere with X11 forwarding
+3. You don't have any options in your client `.ssh/config` which interfere with X11 forwarding

 When you log in with `ssh`, your `$DISPLAY` environment variable is set X11 terminology is a bit confusing because the X11 server is actually run on the ssh client machine!
 The ssh client connects to the sshd server, which in turn forwards connections from X11 client applications (such as wireshark) to the local X11 server (usually running on your laptop or whatever machine is sitting in front of you.)